 By elementary, I mean children who are at least six years old and up to about age twelve.
 Most parents are concerned about their children learning math facts and the four operations–addition, subtraction, multiplication, and division–along with decimals and fractions during this time.
 I don’t agree with the scope and sequence for teaching these skills.
 While any child age 12 with an allowance or small business can see the immediate necessity of them, a child age 8 might not.
 I highly recommend an informal, living books, hands-on approach until the teen years.
 This is not a definitive list.
 There are many more great resources than what is listed here.

 Games for Math by Peggy Kaye (contains instructions for math games)

 Riddle Math, Mathmagical Showtime, and Math Facts to the Max by Carl M. Sherrill (great for math facts, learning about numerical relationships and algebraic concepts, and stumping people!)
 (Look for different versions of this as the originals are out of print)

 Family Math books (lots of fun activities)

-Books by Theoni Pappas, such as Math for Kids and Other People, Too
+Theoni Pappas books, such as Math for Kids and Other People, Too

-Books by Marilyn Burns, such as Math for Smarty Pants
+Marilyn Burns books, such as Math for Smarty Pants

 65 Short Mysteries You Solve with Math by Eric and Natalie Yoder (all important critical thinking)

 The Math Chef by Joan D’Amico and Karen Eich Drummond: mostly decimals, measurement, and fractions

 Math Cats fun math games online